reidmore-online/evo-web/packages/ebayui-core-react/src/ebay-icon/README.md

 # EbayIcon

-The component will include the actual SVG markup in the HTML and then reference the chosen icon.
+The `EbayIcon` component will include the actual SVG markup in the HTML and then reference the chosen icon.
+Each icon has its own component and all the available icons are listed in the [icons](./icons) folder

 ## Demo